TolikPylypchuk/Cineaste/ADR/0009-use-fluxor.md

 I could've continued using ReactiveUI, but I see that it's unwieldy.
 Also, I don't want to use MVVM at all here.

-There are other state-managing libraries which implement the Redux pattern, but Fluxor seems the most mature one.
+There are other state-managing libraries which implement the Redux pattern, but Fluxor seems to be the most mature one.